sjteresi/Blueberry_Network_Rewiring/README.md

 ## Arabidopsis Blueberry Orthology:
 - `filter_orthologs.py`: Master code file for executing and filtering gene orthology data.
 Creates an ortholog table by merging a set of syntelogs (SynMap) and a set of homologs (BLAST).
-	- Inputs: raw syntelog data from SynMap, see SynMap Methods, raw homolog data from BLAST, see BLAST Methods.
+	- Inputs: raw syntelog data from SynMap (see SynMap Methods), raw homolog data from BLAST (see BLAST Methods.)
 	- Outputs: An ortholog table.
 Created so that each blueberry gene can have only 1 Arabidopsis gene match, and Arabidopsis genes can be repeated in this table (non-unique to each match).
 - `import_homologs.py`: Imports the homolog data from the raw file and manages data filtration.
 Helper file of `filter_orthologs.py`.
 - `import_syntelogs.py`: Imports syntelog data from the raw file and manages data filtration.
 Helper file of `filter_orthologs.py`.